hbp-unibi/cinder/README.md

 Note that _Cinder_ allows you to use either single or double precision floating point numbers by setting the `CINDER_REAL_WIDTH` macro to either "4" or "8".
-Usually, using double precision floating point numbers has close to no negative impact on performance.
+Usually, using double precision (default) floating point numbers has close to no negative impact on performance.
 The floating point type used internally by _Cinder_ is called `Real`.

 ## Example Code